Key Takeaways:

 A point that is regularly brought up in favor of free college is the fact that many other countries manage to do it – why can’t we?
 Germany, Spain, Austria, Finland, Czech Republic, and France all offer free college to their students.
 In fact, Germany, Finland, Czech Republic, and France offer free education to all students, even those who aren’t residents.

-These changes did not happen overnight, however, and the models took time to implement.
-Germany’s free tuition for public colleges, for instance, went under a tug of war for decades and only became a tuition-free country in 2014.
-And even today, there are arguments against it.
-Although there is a budget from Germany’s Ministry of Education that helps fund this program, schools argue that the funding isn’t enough and they have to make up the gap in financing.
+These changes didn’t happen overnight, however, and the models took time to implement.
+Germany’s free tuition for public colleges, for instance, went under a tug of war for decades and it only became a tuition-free country in 2014.
+Even today, there are arguments against it.
+Although there’s a budget from Germany’s Ministry of Education to help fund the program, schools argue that the funding isn’t enough and they have to make up for the financing gap.

 Final Thoughts